strawlab/nextgen-camera-users/users-guide/src/calibration.md

 at 100 frames per second, exposure times must be less than 10 milliseconds.

-Try to a luminance distribution which extends across the entire dynamic range of your sensor (from insity values 0 to 255) with very little clipping.
+Try to a luminance distribution which extends across the entire dynamic range of your sensor (from intensity values 0 to 255) with very little clipping.

 ## Step 2: run "Checkerboard Calibration" to get the camera intrinsic parameters

-In Strand Cam, there is a region called "Checkerboard Calibration" which allows you to calibrate the camera intinsic parameters.
+In Strand Cam, there is a region called "Checkerboard Calibration" which allows you to calibrate the camera intrinsic parameters.
 Show a checkerboard to the camera.
 You must enter your the checkerboard parameters into the user interface.
 For example, a standard 8x8 checkerboard would have 7x7 corners.
 Try to show the checkerboard at different distances and angles.
 Do not forget to show the